Warning signs and symptoms diabetes by type

-The main symptoms of diabetes are increased urination (polyuria), thirst (polydipsia) and tiredness
+The main symptoms of diabetes are increased urination (polyuria), thirst (polydipsia) and tiredness.

-Common symptoms of type 1 diabetes include:
+Common symptoms of type 1 and type 2 diabetes:

 Symptoms of type 1 diabetes can develop quickly, over weeks or sometimes days.

 Type 2 diabetes often doesn’t cause symptoms and is identified on routine screening.
-When type 2 diabetes does cause symptoms these can include:

 This is a condition that results in the darkening and thickening of certain areas of the skin, especially in the skin folds.
 The skin becomes light brown or brown and is sometimes slightly raised and described as velvety.
 Most often the condition, which typically looks like a small wart, appears on the sides or back of the neck, the armpits, under the breast, and groin.
 Occasionally the top of the knuckles will have a particularly unusual appearance.
 Acanthosis nigricans usually affects people who are very overweight.
 There is no cure for acanthosis nigricans, but losing weight may improve the condition.
 Acanthosis nigricans usually precedes diabetes.
 There are other conditions that are also known to cause acanthosis nigricans, including acromegaly and Cushing syndrome.
 Acanthosis nigricans is a skin manifestation of insulin resistance in most people.